The Nine Best Coffee Farms to Visit Around the World

 Whenever people think of the best coffees from Hawaii, most people automatically think of the Kona region.
 But did you know there are multiple Hawaiian coffee-growing regions to explore?
 There’s the Ka’u Coffee Mill, for instance (10).

 The incredibly fertile volcanic soil sets the Ka’u region apart from the rest.
-Spanning the South side of the Big Island, this soil contains young volcanic ash.
+Spanning the south side of the Big Island, this soil contains young volcanic ash.
 The climate in this region is characterized by sunny mornings, cloudy afternoons with rain, and cool nights.

 Because coffee cherries need to be at peak ripeness to produce the best-tasting cup, Ka’u Coffee Mill harvests all their crops by hand from late summer to early spring.
 Also, they produce washed, honey-processed, and naturally-processed coffee beans.
 Moreover, their roasting process is all manual, and both large and small batches are roasted daily for maximum freshness.
-Lastly, each of their four roast profiles was developed by meticulously cupping each small batch, narrowing down a flavor profile for the roast type, and finally, narrowing those down to four roast profiles.
+Lastly, each of their four roast profiles was developed by meticulously cupping each small batch, narrowing down a flavour profile for the roast type, and finally, narrowing those down to four roast profiles.

 Ka’u Coffee Mill’s coffee beans have a longer, sweeter finish with aromatic chocolate, fruit and floral notes, and fruity notes in the cup.